NavigationContentFooter

 • Dedicated vCPU Instances are more expensive than shared vCPU Instances but offer guaranteed CPU performance.

-Choosing the best configurationLink to this anchor
+Choosing the right configurationLink to this anchor

 Choose shared vCPU Instances if: